1. Home

 Note: Most disputed meters are found to be operating as required.
 If a laboratory can prove the meter has been misregistering, a refund is usually provided, based on how long it’s estimated the meter has been misreading for.

-A smart meter operates similarly to a traditional electrical meter, only it sends usage information back to the utility via radio signals or cellular communication — something traditional electromechanical meters can't do.
-A built-in communication chip allows the smart meter to send meter reading details directly to the utility company, and in return, the utility will usually share that data with the consumer so they can better understand their electricity usage.
+A smart meter operates similarly to a traditional electrical meter, only it sends usage information back to the utility via radio signals or cellular communication — something traditional analog meters can't do.
+A built-in communication chip allows the smart meter to send meter reading details directly to the utility company, and in return, the utility might share that data with the consumer so they can better understand their electricity usage.

 Why are more utilities switching to smart meters?

 Smart meters allow utilities to determine how much energy you pull from the grid at any point in time.
 With this information, utilities can come up with better ways of pricing the electricity they provide.
-They can bill you for the electricity you need, based on when and how much you have used.
-Moreover, because no workers are required to read smart meters, electricity companies save money on labor and operating costs.
+Because no workers are required to read smart meters, electricity companies save money on labor and operating costs.

 If you decide to go solar, your utility company might require you to switch to a smart meter, because this will give them better information about your energy usage, and make sure they are billing you accurately.
 According to the US Energy Information Administration, 72% of residences had a smart meter as of 2022.